ultravideo/uvgComm/README.md

 If you have trouble with Qt creator code highlights, but not compilation, make sure you have the correct version of Clang installed.
 When testing, the Ubuntu had clang-10 installed when Qt depended on clang-8.
 Installing `clang-8` may solve this issue.

 Note: We have not been able to get the changing of the camera formats, resolutions or frame rates to work on Linux.
-It is possible that we didn't have all the necessary packets installed or that there is some sort of bug in qt multimedia/multimediawidgets on Ubuntu.
-Any information on this would be greatly appreciated.
+It is possible that we didn't have all the necessary packets installed or that there is some sort of bug in Qt Multimedia/Qt Multimediawidgets.

 ### Windows (MinGW)